 You may see people down in the Yuba River still fishing for gold with their floating gold dredge.
 A gold dredge is a placer mining machine that extracts gold from sand, gravel, and dirt using water and mechanical methods.
 It’s designed like a vacuum cleaner to suck up sand and silt on the river bottom and run the sandy material through a sluice and separate out any gold dust or nuggets.

 Twelve miles distant is Sierra City at 4100 feet, a mere 225 people claim this as home.
 Main Street is a short clip, only a few hundred yards long.
 Sierra City sits at the base of the 8587 ft.
 Sierra Buttes.
 These mountain peaks are 1.6 miles from the town to the north.
 There is a dirt jeep trail that is carved up the mountainside all the way to the summit, something the dual sport riders may be interested in, the start of this trek is Sierra Buttes Rd in the center of Sierra City.

-There is a single cardlock fuel pump on the east end of town along with several small inns, restaurants and an RV Park along with a requisite saloon and town market.
+No fuel here, but there are several small inns, restaurants and an RV Park along with a requisite saloon and town market.
 Make it your stop for ice cream at the Buckhorn in the center of town.
 There are no public schools in Sierra City, the kids are bused the 12 miles down the hill to nearby Downieville.

 As prospectors followed the placer gold upstream along the banks of the North Yuba River, the easy placer gold stopped at Sierra City and a camp began to grow.
 An avalanche of snow in the 1852-53 winter destroyed the town burying whatever buildings there were, but Sierra City was later rebuilt at a lower elevation a few years later with a peak population around 3000 by 1860.